aseaboyer-intrax/stdclassjs/README.md

         }
     });

-    // No explicit constructor means inherit the parent constructor. var InheritedConstructor = MyChild.extend();
+No explicit constructor means inherit the parent constructor.

-    // implement with multiple arguments
+_Inheriting a constructor means automatically creating a constructor function that does nothing except call the parent constructor, passing through all arguments._

+    var InheritedConstructor = MyChild.extend();

+    // Which is the same as...
+    var Equivalent = MyChild.extend( function()
+    {
+        return Equivalent.parent.constructor.apply( this, arguments );
+    });

+Implement can be passed multiple arguments.

     InheritedConstructor.implement(
         {
             foo: 'foo', // Replaced below